-Students accepted to the thesis track will be required to complete a course in research methods, in addition to the 38 required credits for the MA non-thesis program.
-The research methods course should preferably be taken during the first semester of their thesis track program.
+Students accepted to the thesis track will be required to complete a course in research methods or a course that will improve their research skills related to the thesis topic, in addition to the 38 required credits for the MA non-thesis program.
+This course should preferably be taken during the first semester of their thesis track program.
 The course should be chosen or approved in writing by the student's supervisors.

-The Research Methods course may be taken outside of TAU, with written permission of the advisors and the Academic Committee.
-To receive credit for a course taken outside of TAU, students must obtain a minimum grade of 80 in the course, and submit an official transcript from the Academic institute to the Program coordinator.
+The research methods course may be taken outside of TAU, with written approval of the supervisors and the academic committee.
+To receive credit for a course taken outside of TAU, students must obtain a minimum grade of 80 in the course, and submit an official transcript from the academic institute to the program coordinator.
 The grade for a course taken outside of TAU will not be factored into the students' final average grade.